gordoncaister/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    document object model
 2. What is an event?
+    its an action caused by the user on the html page
 3. What is an event listener?
+    something that waits for the user to do something on the html page

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so that we can use array methods on them
 5. What is a component?
+    it is a javascript function that enacts change on an html file

 ### Git Set up